-All UNH degree students who take five or more credit hours/semester or non-degree students who take thirteen or more credit hours/semester are required to pay the UNH health and counseling fees.
+All UNH students who take five or more credit hours/semester are required to pay the UNH health and counseling fees.
 These fees allow students to access services at Health & Wellness and/or Psychological and Counseling Services on campus, and cover many services at no or reduced cost.
 When combined with a student's health insurance coverage, the health and counseling fees provide for a complete health care package.
 A student's health insurance is never billed for services covered by the UNH health and counseling fee.

 UNH requires health insurance as a condition of enrollment for full-time degree students at its Durham, Manchester, and Concord campuses.
 Students who already have health insurance are able to waive coverage under the University-sponsored plan, if their insurance plan meets or exceeds the established UNH waiver criteria, by completing a waiver prior to the deadline.
-International students with K-1 and J-1 visas will be required to purchase the UNH Student Health Benefits Plan.
+International students with F-1 and J-1 visas are required to purchase the UNH Student Health Benefits Plan.

 Health Record Requirement

 Undergraduate students who have been formally accepted for bachelor's or associate's degree candidacy are required to have health information on file with UNH Health & Wellness.
 The three requirements are: